rpgreview/papersandpaychecks/pnp.md

 **Athletics (Strength)**

 An Athletics (strength) skill check is made when a character wishes to engage in various track-and-field events which strongly depend on their physical musculture.
 This includes distance-based throwing (e.g., hammer throw, shot put, weight throw), sprints and hurdles.

+**Athletics (stamina)**

+A Athletics (stamina) skill check is made when a character is engaging in a events which involve fitness and stamina.
+This includes hiking, cross-country running (e.g., alpine running), race walking, long distance running etc.

 **Climb**